 Zucchini Squash Casserole

 Did you try this zucchini salad recipe?
 Please leave a comment and review below.
 Thanks!

 Zucchini Ribbon Salad

-In a large bowl, toss the zucchini with the chives, pine nuts and ricotta salata.
-Drizzle with the vinaigrette.
+- In a large bowl, toss the sliced zucchini with about half the vinaigrette.

 - Then stir in the pine nuts, feta and chives.
 Drizzle in more vinaigrette as desired.

 Nutrition information is automatically calculated, so should only be used as an approximation.